Welcome to the Help Show!

 She has led all varieties of web initiatives and has overseen project management, video production, sponsorship integration, product launches and digital show development.
 Having managed 25 resources in Los Angeles and New York, Yvette has directed live video shoots and coordinated with design and technology colleagues and partners to ensure successful outcomes.

-Yvette drove creative and strategic development of content and marketing for all digital properties.
 She enhanced the creative direction of new products and experiences and amplified consumer engagement through social media and marketing.
 Yvette exercised editorial authority across all platforms and managed a P&L of over $3M.
 She increased engagement by 75% using digital, social and broadcast platforms.
-She supervised vendor engagements and was the key account manager for content and marketing initiatives.

 Malaika Walls is the co-founder and CEO of NJXX LLC, a database driven research and analytics company.
 Malaika brings over 20 years of media, consumer, and new product development research and analysis to the company.
 Her work has driven successful business strategies and marketing tactics of top media companies including HBO, Showtime, Sundance, Sesame Workshop and Smithsonian Channel.